Free camping in Britain

-- England & Wales – Because of problems with ‘new age travellers’ during the 1980’s England & Wales have laws preventing one from just pulling over and stopping for the night.
+- England & Wales – England & Wales has laws preventing one from just pulling over and stopping for the night.
 However, it is still possible to free camp, if you choose your location well.
 But you should always be prepared for a knock on the door from the police who might ask you to move along.

 - Scotland – Whilst Scottish law allows people the right to roam and camp, the right to roam act specifically excludes all forms of motorised camping (including caravans).
 So free camping is not legal, but generally accepted if people are respectful.

-Tips for Free camping in England & Wales
+Tips for wild/free camping in England & Wales

 To efficiently wild camp in Britain you need to blend in, and not draw attention to yourself.

 - If you are spending lots of time wild camping in Britain get a National Trust membership.
 This membership will allow you to park your vehicle at almost all of the NT sites for free, and allows one adult to enter the attractions also.
 They have thousands of great locations to visit.
 In many coastal areas, such as Cornwall, the NT membership also allows you to park at the beach for free.
 However, you cannot camp overnight at a NT site.

 - If you find secluded beach car parks, and hill areas you can probably stay for one night without a problem.
 Be prepared to be moved on if the police or an official come along.